Fishing in the Vail Valley & Beaver Creek, Colorado

 - Private water offers great possibilities.
 The popular Eagle River, Gore Creek, Roaring Fork River and the Colorado River are only some of the sites you can fish.
 There are also many private lakes and ponds that local, professional guides have access to.

 - Take advantage of local fishing reports.
-Rivers and fishing conditions can change from day to day, so utilize Vail’s daily fishing report to get the most up-to-date information on river flow, fishing quality and professional tips to enhance your outing.
+Rivers and fishing conditions can change from day to day, so utilize the daily fishing report which covers multiple local fishing locations and the front range.
+You’ll get the most up-to-date information on river flow, fishing quality and professional tips to enhance your outing.

 - What do you need to take with you?
-Your guide will provide all your essential gear, from fishing poles to waders.
+If you hire a guide, he or she will provide all your essential gear, from fishing poles to waders.
 You’re responsible for getting your fishing license, and you’ll definitely want to bring water, a hat, sunglasses and sunscreen.
 If you’re fishing without a guide, make sure you bring waterproof waders, wading boots, a hat will help protect you from the sun (and help you truly look the part of a fly-fishing expert).
 Polarized sunglasses are recommended to better spot fish, but they’re not necessary.
 Snacks and bad weather clothing that you can layer on are also advisable as conditions change rapidly in the high country – no matter what the weather report says.

 - Remember to think safety.
-Most of these rivers are the same rivers that people raft on – for good reason!
+Most of these rivers are the same rivers that people come to Colorado to whitewater raft on – for good reason!
 Often, the flow is strong, the water is high, and rivers can be dangerous, especially in May and June when the snow begins melting.
 Always take care when wading or attempting to cross the rivers.

 Click here to view local professional fishing guides in the Vail Valley.